apache/kylin/website/_docs/install/configuration.md

 - `kylin.query.cache-enabled` controls the on-off of query cache, its default value is `true`.
 - `kylin.query.lazy-query-enabled` : whether to lazily answer the queries that be sent repeatedly in a short time (hold it until the previous query be returned, and then reuse the result); The default value is `false`.
 - `kylin.query.cache-signature-enabled` : whether to use the signature of a query to determine the cache's validity.
-The signature is calculated by the cube/hybrid list of the project, their last build time and other information (at the moment when cache is persisted); It's default value is `false`.
+The signature is calculated by the cube/hybrid list of the project, their last build time and other information (at the moment when cache is persisted); It's default value is `false`, highly recommend to set it to `true`.
 - `kylin.query.segment-cache-enabled` : whether to cache the segment level returned data (from HBase storage) into Memcached.
-This feature is mainly for the cube that built very frequently (e.g, streaming cube, whose last build time always changed, the whole query cache is very likely be cleaned).
-This only works when Memcached configured.
-It's default value is `false`.
+This feature is mainly for the cube that built very frequently (e.g, streaming cube, whose last build time always changed a couple minutes, the whole SQL statement level cache is very likely be cleaned; in this case, the by-segment cache can reduce the I/O).
+This only works when Memcached configured, the default value is `false`.
 - `kylin.cache.memcached.hosts`: a list of memcached node and port, connected with comma.